Learn from the best. Learn from the best.

 What is the schedule and time commitment?

 The core of the program is six, 2 ½ hour sessions held over 6 weeks.
-In addition to the 2 ½ hour sessions, it is expected that participants will complete 1-2 hours of homework each week consisting of literature reviews, posting and commenting on discussion board topics, connecting with co-participants, watching video recordings, and/or completing quizzes.
+In addition to the 2 ½ hour sessions, it is expected that participants will complete 1-2 hours of homework each week consisting of posting and commenting on discussion board topics, connecting with co-participants, watching video recordings, and/or completing quizzes.

 All sessions will be recorded so that participants can access any sessions that conflict with their personal schedules.